Student Loan Information

 If you already have FFEL Program loans and will now be receiving Direct Loans, consolidating your FFEL and Direct Loan program loans together into a Direct Consolidation loan may make loan repayment easier.
 If you consolidate, you will have just a single monthly payment.
 Consolidating your FFEL Program loans into a Direct Consolidation Loan may also allow you to take advantage of certain benefits that are offered only in the Direct Loan Program, such as Public Service Loan Forgiveness and the Income Contingent Repayment Plan.
 To learn more about when you may consolidate, the pros and cons of doing so, and the application process, visit www.loanconsolidation.ed.gov or call 800.557.7392.

-For additional information about Direct Loans, visit StudentLoans.gov website at https://studentloans.gov or Eastern's Office of Financial Aid.
+For additional information about Direct Loans, visit StudentLoans.gov or contact Eastern's Office of Financial Aid.

 Office of Financial Aid